Aging of Japan: Economic

-From the 1980s on there was an increase of older-age workers and a shortage of young workers in Japan's workforce, from employment practices to benefits to the participation of women.
+From the 1980s onwards, there has been an increase in older-age workers and a shortage of young workers in Japan's workforce, owing to factors such as Japanese employment practices and the professional participation of women.
 The U.S. Census Bureau estimated in 2002 that Japan would experience an 18% decrease of young workers in its workforce and an 8% decrease in its consumer population by 2030.
-The Japanese labor market is already under pressure to meet demands for workers, with 125 jobs for every 100 job seekers at the end of 2015, as older generations retire and younger generations become smaller in quantity.
+The Japanese labor market is currently under pressure to meet demands for workers, with 125 jobs for every 100 job seekers at the end of 2015, as older generations retire and younger professionals become fewer.

-Japan made a radical change in how its healthcare system is regulated by introducing long-term care insurance in 2000.
-The proportion of old Japanese citizens will soon level off; however, there is a decline in the young population due to zero growth, death exceeding the births.
-For example, the number of young people under the age of 19 in Japan will constitute only 13 percent in the year 2060, which used to be 40 percent in 1960.

-The decline in the working population is impacting the national economy.
-It is causing a shrinkage of the nation's military.
-The government has focused on medical technologies such as regenerative medicines and cell therapy to recruit and retain more of the older population into the workforce.
-A range of small and medium-sized enterprises (SMEs) have also pioneered new practices for retaining workers beyond mandated retirement ages, such as through workplace improvements to create working environments better suited to older workers as well as new job tasks specifically for older workers.
+Japan made a radical change to its healthcare system by introducing long-term-care insurance in 2000.
+The government has also invested in medical technologies such as regenerative medicines and cell therapy to recruit and retain more of the older population into the workforce.
+A range of small and medium-sized enterprises (SMEs) have also pioneered new practices for retaining workers beyond mandatory retirement ages, such as through workplace improvements as well as job tasks specifically created for older workers.